remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/overview.md

 aka Translation Layer

 This layer is responsible for converting the data.
-"Converting" here usually means **encryption**.
+"Converting" here usually means _encryption_.

-This layer helps with establishing a secure channel.
+The purpose of this layer is to **establish a secure channel***.

 TLS vs. SSH: